EMCC SENIOR PRACTITIONER IN COACHING

 - Trainers share real examples from their practice

-- We make links to models of integration for coaching and counselling
+- Introductions to models of integration for coaching and counselling are provided

-- Encourage and promote the use of supervision to enhance learning and ethical practice
+- The use supervision is encouraged and supported to enhance learning and ethical practice

 By the end of the training participants will be able to demonstrate that they: